ihmeuw/vivarium_research/docs/source/intervention_models/wasting_treatment/index.rst

 .. note::

-  Update coverage from treatment coverage to effective coverage

   I would like to understand from SWEs what happens when they change age groups, do those on the cusp spontaneously recover?
 I guess that would make sense...those who survive are stronger than those who died; also prevalence doesn't change that much between 28day-5 years.